Message Kinds

 receipt

-for acceptance, rejection, duplicate detection, expiration, unsupported behavior, or cancellation.
+acceptance, rejection, duplicate detection, expiration, unsupported behavior, or cancellation.

 Receipt envelope requirements